-You can substitute the maple syrup in this recipe for agave, brown rice syrup if you prefer.
+You can substitute the maple syrup in this recipe for date syrup if you like.
 You can also substitute the coconut milk for any other plant-based milk.
 (But the coconut milk is the creamiest!)

 too much work I know ) But it’s a lot easier than it sounds!

 Do let me know how you found these Healthy Raw Vegan Strawberry Cheesecake if you do try them though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!

 How To Make Vegan Heart Shaped Cheesecakes:

 - 1 cup/150g of raw cashews (soaked overnight, rinsed, and drained)

 - 2 teaspoons of lemon juice

 In a food processor blend the almonds and Medjool dates together until it forms a sticky dough. (if your dough isn’t sticky enough to bind together, add a couple more dates.

 Press the dough into the bottom of a silicone heart-shaped mould or any shape you like.
 And set the base in the fridge while you prepare the cheesecakes.